nikiizvorski/CleanMVVM/README.md

 Update
 ---------------
 Next update will probably have some more advanced stuff inside

+- Added a new branch which will contain all the new updates from now on.
+The current version will stay as a base that provides all the base integration and examples that are added so far.
+In the next versions will be provided full AndroidX integration and KotlinX with Coroutines and Scopes.

 Licenze
 ---------------